-Judge to hear fight over lithium mine on Nevada-Oregon line
+Judge hears fight over lithium mine on Nevada-Oregon line

 Lithium is a key component in electric vehicle batteries.

-U.S. District Judge Miranda Du in Reno will hear arguments from lawyers for the mine, the Bureau of Land Management and four conservation groups.
+Lawyers for the mine, the Bureau of Land Management and four conservation groups opened their arguments Wednesday morning before U.S. District Judge Miranda Du in Reno as protesters rallied outside.

-Critics say the federal agency violated environmental laws in a December rush to approve the mine in the final days of the Trump administration.
+The critics say the federal agency violated environmental laws in a December rush to approve the mine in the final days of the Trump administration.

+The Thacker Pass mine is planned on 28 square miles (72 square kilometers) of federal land above an extinct volcano formed millions of years ago about 25 miles (40 kilometers) south of the Nevada-Oregon line.
+It’s projected to produce 1,000 jobs during construction and 300 once completed, generating $75 million in state and local tax revenue over a decade.

+The conservationists said in a lawsuit filed earlier this year that some of the region’s most essential and irreplaceable sage grouse habitat could be lost if the mine is built.
+They say the bureau also has dismissed potential harm to golden eagles and destruction of pronghorn antelope habitat.

 The project recently won an unexpected endorsement from a respected, longtime environmental watchdog of mining operations in Nevada who concluded “the impacts from this mine are relatively benign.”